 Yoshitaka drags his short sword free of its scabbard, quickly plunging it into the other’s abdomen.
 The enemy’s hands fall away from his neck as the body twitches a little then falls still.
 Yoshitaka stands over the corpse breathing heavily and watching the spreading, dark, pool pattern the wooden floorboards.

 A movement back in the shadowed corner of the room catches his eye.
 In the dimness, he thinks he see’s the pale oval of a woman’s face.
 What’s she doing here?

 The arrow that slams into his chest is a complete surprise.
-He gasps and shudders backward, going into shock.
-There is a perfect, tiny hole in the shoji screen in front of him, and a reed thin beam of silver lances through it creating a perfect duplicate at his feet.
+He gasps and shudders backwards, going into shock.
+There is a perfect, tiny hole in the shoji screen in front of him, and a reed-thin beam of silver lances through it creating a perfect duplicate at his feet.
 ‘Perfect.’
 He coughs and tumbles sideways to the floor.